resources index

 Alzapúa: Manuel Parrilla

-Paco de Lucía sample 1.
-This falseta was taken from "Solera," his 1973 distillation of the soleá.
-Like Ricardo and Sabicas, he "remembered" Ramón's falseta (sample 2).
+Paco de Lucía (1947–2014) falseta 1, from "Solera," his brilliant 1973 distillation of the soleares style.
+Like Ricardo and Sabicas, he "remembered" Ramón's falseta (example 2).
 His index and thumb are precise and restrained here, much like Ricardo's, with very little of the brushing of adjacent strings heard from other players.
-Although Paco is better known for his thumb-only alzapúas (see sample 2), he has also recorded several examples of this older variation.
+Although Paco is better known for his alzapúas (see example 2), he also recorded several examples of the p-i-p mechanism.
 The oddly noted figure at beat eight is just a very fast left-hand flourish.
 Capo at the fourth fret.
-The idea is heard at 2:45.

 (click here to listen)